Penalty shoot-out (association football): Advantage to team kicking first?

 Ignacio Palacios-Huerta has suggested that the alternating kick sequence gives an unfair advantage to the team kicking first, with statistical evidence showing that the team kicking first wins in 60% of the cases, probably because the team kicking second is under more pressure when trailing in the shoot-out.
 As a remedy, he proposed using the Thue–Morse sequence to determine the kicking order.
 Another, more comprehensive, analysis by InStat looked at over 2,000 penalty kick shootouts the first to go won 51.48% of the time.
 However, in the academic literature, empirical support for the existence of such a first-mover advantage is ambiguous.
+For instance, an extensive study conducted in 2024 found no first-mover advantage in modern European football.

 As part of a trial to reduce a potential first-mover advantage, the IFAB sanctioned in March 2017 to test a different sequence of taking penalties, known as "ABBA", that mirrors the serving sequence in a tennis tiebreak (team A kicks first, team B kicks second):